nxbyte/Verilog-Projects/README.md

 - [4-1 Multiplexer](/Project%202%20–%20Combinational%20Logic/mux_four_to_one): This 4-1 multiplexer takes an input of four bits and another input of 2-bits and outputs based on the selected input.
 In this module, the two bits are the select bits that would select which one the inputs should be designated as the output.

 - [Traffic Light Controller](/Project%203%20–%20Traffic%20Light%20Controller): The aim of this project is to design a digital controller to control traffic at an intersection of a busy main street (North-South) and an occasionally used side street (East-West).

+- [64-Bit Adder](/Project%204%20-%2064-Bit%20Adder): This project contains three different implementations of a 64-Bit Adder module using: ripple-carry adders, 2-bit look ahead adders, and a behavioral design.

 ## License